Interested in enrolling a new student? Contact your student's school office for more information:

 - Student Random Testing Consent Form (Grades 7-12)

 All new Kansas school entrants (age 8 and under) must complete a child health assessment within 12 months prior to school entry or within 90 days after school entry.
 Qualified providers include physicians or the county health office.
 The health assessment includes health history, physical exam, and other screening tests as medically indicated.
-Forms are available by clicking HERE.
+School Health Information & Forms are available by clicking HERE.